halit4603/prowebview/README.md

 ## Contribute
 ProWebView has a lot of features and not all of that features have been tested exhaustively; please report any bug you find.
 Thanks!

+If you want to help with translations pull a request with a modified [strings.xml](https://github.com/vic797/prowebview/blob/master/library/src/main/res/values/strings.xml) and I will add the translation to the library.

 ## Licence